 INTRODUCTION

 The peanut, which is also called as the groundnut (Arachis hypogaea) is a legume crop.
-It is said to be an oil crop, due to its high oil content.
+It is said to be an oil seed crop, due to its high oil content.
 It gives the vegetable protein and edible oil in the tropical and semi-arid tropical areas.
 It plays an important role both as oil or food crop and also grown as an important forage crop.
 Among the oilseed crops, it is the sixth most important oilseed crop in the world.
 In India, it is cultivated under the rain-fed conditions and irrigated.
 It has two crop cycle harvested in March & October, so it is available throughout the year in India.
 Gujarat is the largest producer in India, followed by Tamil Nadu, Andhra Pradesh, Karnataka and Maharashtra.
 In 2015-16 around Tamilnadu, the groundnut area and production was 3.2 lakh hectares and 4 lakh tonnes, respectively.
-The major groundnut producing districts in Tamilnadu are Thiruvannamalai, Villupuram, Vellore, Namakkal, Salem, Erode and Cuddalore.
+The major groundnut producing districts in Tamil Nadu are Thiruvannamalai, Villupuram, Vellore, Namakkal, Salem, Erode and Cuddalore.
 (Thulasiramet al. 2018) .It is grown, mainly for its edible quality.
 The physical properties of plant stem and the cutting resistance play a vital role to understand the force required in harvesting operations.

 In safflower stalk, the bottom region of stalk with the moisture content of 37.16%, registered the maximum shear energy of 938.33 mJ and shear stress of 11.04 MPa.
 An increase in the shear stress and shear energy is due to an increase in the moisture content of the safflower stalk.
 (Shahbzi and Galedar 2012).
 The effect of stem diameter, moisture content on cutting energy for cassava stem was studied.
 At 33.29 mm stem diameter the cutting energy was maximum (34.84 J) and at 25.22 mm stem diameter, the cutting energy was minimum (28.81 J).
 As the stem diameter increased from 25.22 to 33.29 mm, the cutting energy increased by 17.31 %.( Prasanthkumar and Saravanakumar 2020).
 The effect of bengal gram crop and machine parameters on cutting energy was investigated.
 A double cutter bar test rig for measuring the cutting force to cut bengal gram crop and the minimum cutting energy required to cut the bengal gram crop was 0.67 Nm.
 (Ramachandran and Asokan 2020).
 The effect of cutting velocity, blade type and stalk cross sectional area of stalk for chickpea on cutting force, cutting energy and specific energy.
 The cutting energy, specific energy and cutting force needed were decreased as the cutting velocity increased for both type of blades Sushilendraet al. 2016).
 The investigation on the effect of moisture content, bevel angle and cutting speed on shearing energy for three wheat varieties.
 They reported that decrease in shearing energy would increase the shearing speed and with decreasing moisture content and bevel angle Hoseinzadeh et al. (2009).